vissense/vissense/README.md

 ### What it does *not*
  * detect if an element is overlapped by others
+ * detect if the active browser window is off screen
  * detect if element is a hidden input element you can really do that yourself. e.g.: